How to boost in-app purchases for your e-commerce brand

 Building customer loyalty in app

 Once the application has been downloaded, the next step is to encourage users to make their first in-app order.
-As we’ve seen, offering a discount after each new download, which can be used on the mobile purchase, is already a good conversion driver.
+As we’ve seen, offering a discount after each new download, which can only be used on the first mobile purchase, is already a good conversion driver.

-For each of these pre-determined actions, the company can send an in-app message or SMS that redirects to a marketing game encouraging the customer to validate their order in exchange for benefits (discount, access to the VIP club, etc.)
+For each of these pre-determined actions, the company can automatically send an in-app message or SMS that redirects to a marketing game encouraging the customer to validate their order in exchange for benefits (discount, access to the VIP club, etc.)

-Playable marketing is also effective in retaining new in-app buyers.
+Playable marketing is also proving highly effective in retaining new in-app buyers.
 It allows a game to be shared directly in the application’s purchase path, without any redirection.
 This is a crucial factor in boosting brand sales.
 In fact, a study shows that mobile users make 37% more purchases than other customers (e-commerce and retail).

 Competitions with a purchase obligation or reserved for loyalty programme members are a good way of encouraging repeat orders.
 By activating the reward circuit, gamification mechanisms make shoppers want to continue consuming in order to reap new and ever more attractive benefits.